Immunotherapy for breast cancer is developing rapidly as new studies demonstrate improved outcomes in subsets of breast

 Increased risk for breast cancer is associated with a personal or family history of the disease and inherited genetic mutations in breast cancer susceptibility genes.
 These include BRCA1 and BRCA2 and other less common inherited gene mutations.
 An inherited predisposition to develop breast cancer accounts for approximately 5%-10% of all breast cancer cases, but is rare in the general population (less than 1%).
-Women with BRCA1 and BRCA2 mutations have an estimated 45% to 65% higher risk of developing breast cancer by age 70, though the risk is highest around age 40.
+People with BRCA1 and BRCA2 mutations have an estimated 45% to 65% higher risk of developing breast cancer by age 70, though the risk is highest around age 40.
 People with these mutations should discuss their risk with a genetic counsellor.
 Other known risk factors include obesity, use of MHT (a hormone therapy that combines progestin and estrogen), high breast tissue density, alcohol consumption, and physical inactivity.

 Current methods for breast cancer treatment typically involve surgery if the disease is diagnosed early.
-Depending on the stage and molecular characteristics of the cancer when diagnosed, breast cancer surgery may be followed by additional chemotherapy, radiation, or targeted therapies, including hormone therapy.
+Depending on the stage and molecular characteristics of the cancer when diagnosed, breast cancer treatment may involve chemotherapy, hormonal therapy, surgery and/or radiation.

-Although breast cancer has long been regarded as difficult to treat with immunotherapy because it is immunologically "cold," several newer preclinical and clinical studies now suggest that immunotherapy treatment has the potential to improve outcomes for breast cancer patients.
+Although breast cancer was once regarded as difficult to treat with immunotherapy because it is immunologically "cold," clinical studies and new drugs have shown that immunotherapy treatment has the potential to improve outcomes for breast cancer patients.

 Subscribe to Email Alerts

 Traditional treatments for breast cancer include chemotherapy, radiation, and surgery.
 Hormonal therapy, which can reduce levels of estrogen and progesterone, may also be used to prevent disease recurrence in women with hormone receptor-positive tumors.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
-There are currently three approved immunotherapy options for patients with tumors that overexpress a protein receptor called HER2 (HER2 3+, or FISH-positive).
+There are several immunotherapy options for patients depending on their tumor type.

-- Pertuzumab (Perjeta®): a monoclonal antibody that targets the HER2 pathway; approved for early-stage, HER2-positive breast cancer after surgery
+- Pertuzumab (Perjeta®): a monoclonal antibody that targets the HER2 pathway; approved for subsets of patients with HER2-positive breast cancer